sumitgautam579/KUBERNETES/KIND_CLUSTER/README.md

-# KIND Cluster Setup Guide
+# KIND Cluster Setup Guide using AWS EC2 instance

 ## 1. Installing KIND and kubectl
 Install KIND and kubectl using the provided script: